cstkennedy/cs330-examples/Reviews330.md

 \eSidebar

-  This discussion is split into two parts:
+This discussion is split into three parts:

   1. [Part 1](https://youtu.be/_Qxt3yTuJOU) - Example 1 to Example 3
   2. [Part 2](https://youtu.be/PIPNWUCqwlk) - Example 4 to Example 5
   2. [Part 3](https://youtu.be/YE-Pu1ELoi4) - Example 6

-All source code is available in \ExampleZip{Review-09-Java-Shapes.zip}.
+All source code is available in [Review-09-Java-Shapes.zip](./Review-09-Java-Shapes.zip)

 # Review 10: Java GUI & Thread Discussion

-This Review Session was a discussion of GUIs using the javax.swing library.
+This is a discussion of GUIs using the javax.swing library.
 Topics included:

   - Prime Number Generation